 Allows you to choose the namespace where ReSharper looks for code annotation types.
 This option may be helpful if you have the same annotation types in several namespaces.
-For more information, see Annotations in source code.
+For more information, refer to Annotations in source code.

 List of namespaces with code annotation attributes

 ReSharper automatically detects namespaces in the solution and referenced assemblies with valid annotation attribute types and displays the list of these namespaces, if any.

 The default implementation of the annotation attributes are declared in the JetBrains.Annotations namespace, but this namespace is not required for the annotations to work.
 You can put the declarations anywhere in your solution — ReSharper will detect them automatically.
 However, if the declarations are in a different namespace you should explicitly specify the namespace with annotation attributes as described below.